Gauthamprasath/EtherealX/README.md

 Usage:
 I have just put the .txt only.
 In order to work around it, save it as .bat to execute as a batch file.
 You can also use some BAT converters to create a .exe out of it.

+!!!This is just a glimpse of the project and I haven't put every details here.
+I would personally recommd you to go through the script and understand each line and what they intend to do.!!!

 Functionalities:
-It copies Chrome cookies, SAM and SYSTEM files to location.(You can refer the file for the location) If you run it from a USB drive, these are copied to your USB also.
+It copies Chrome cookies, SAM and SYSTEM files to location.(You can refer the file for the location).
+If you run it from a USB drive, these are copied to your USB also.
 Installs a Keylogger.
 Installs a Backdoor.